roseengineering/blueshunt/README.md

 In addition these reading are printed to the terminal so if you don't want to use BLE you can connect to the ESP32 Micropython console instead.

-This repo also contains a libary for reading voltage, power, and currents from a INA219 chip with Micropython.
+This repo also contains a Micropython libary for reading voltage, power, and currents from a INA219 chip.

 ### Simple Example